traject/traject_sequel_writer/README.md

 It was actually written for a use case where it's used as a "side effect" in a traject `each_record`, writing different data out to an rdbms on the side, while the main indexing is to Solr.
 This ends up a bit hacky at present but works.

+Currently has a pre-1.0 release number, as it has not seen wide use, and may have some oddities.

 ## Installation